 - Whisk the flour, baking powder, and salt in a medium bowl.
 Set aside.

 - Whisk the granulated sugar into the cooled butter and white chocolate mixture.
 Whisk in the eggs and vanilla.
 Pour the dry ingredients into the wet ingredients and fold gently until completely incorporated.

-- Bake for 35-40 minutes or until the bars are lightly browned around the sides and on top and a toothpick inserted in the center comes out clean.
+- Bake for 30-35 minutes or until the bars are lightly browned around the sides and on top and a toothpick inserted in the center comes out clean.
 Cool completely on a wire rack before removing.

 - Once cooled, make the glaze.
-Combine all of the ingredients in a medium saucepan over low heat and whisk until smooth.
+Combine the ingredients in a medium saucepan over low heat and whisk until smooth.
 Remove from heat and pour over cooled bars or dip each individual bar into the glaze after cutting into squares.
 The glaze will set after about 10 minutes.